Jigsaw-Code/outline-apps/docs/invitation-instructions.md

 ![Shadowsocks-QT5 connect](img/qt5-connect.png "Specify the local port")

-7. Go to your browser / applications and point them to use a SOCKS5 proxy, on localhost, on the local port you selected on step 5.
+7. Go to your browser/applications and point them to use a SOCKS5 proxy, on localhost, on the local port you selected on step 5.